NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2a_intro_aop_sdr_rasters.md

 urlTitle: intro-aop-gee-sdr-tutorial

 ---
+## Read in and Visualize AOP SDR Data

+In the first <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP data in GEE tutorial</a>, we showed how to explore the NEON AOP GEE Image Collections.
+We will build off that tutorial in this lesson, to pull in and visualize some AOP hyperspectral data.
+Specifically, we will look at reflectance data over the at the NEON site <a href="https://www.neonscience.org/field-sites/srer" target="_blank">SRER</a> (Santa Rita Experimental Range) collected in 3 years between 2018 and 2021.

 <div id="ds-objectives" markdown="1">

 ## Objectives
 After completing this activity, you will be able to:
-- Read AOP Hyperspectral Reflectance raster data sets
+- Read AOP hyperspectral reflectance raster data sets into GEE
 - Read in multiple years of data and qualitatively explore inter-annual differences
-- Visualize data in GEE and export data from GEE
+- Visualize data in GEE
+- Export data from GEE

 ## Requirements

 * Complete the introductory tutorial <a href="https://github.com/NEONScience/NEON-Data-Skills/blob/main/tutorials-in-development/GEE/01_intro_aop_gee_lessons/1a_intro_aop_gee_assets.md" target="_blank">Intro to AOP GEE Assets</a>
 * An understanding of hyperspectral data and AOP spectral data products.
 If this is your first time working with AOP hyperspectral data, we encourage you to start with the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r" target="_blank">Intro to Working with Hyperspectral Remote Sensing Data</a> tutorial.
 You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.

-## Read in and Visualize AOP SDR Data

-In the first tutorial, we showed how to explore the NEON AOP GEE Image Collections.
-In this tutorial we will pull in and visualize some AOP hyperspectral data.
-We will look at hyperspectral data over the at the NEON site <a href="https://www.neonscience.org/field-sites/srer" target="_blank">SRER</a> (Santa Rita Experimental Range) collected in 3 years between 2018 and 2021.

 We will work through basic GEE code whcih will carry out the following steps: